thesid01/CryptoTicketing/README.md

 Develop ---> compile ---> migarte ---> run Dapp

-### Before running app configure Metamask
+### Before running app configure Ganache and Metamask

+1. Create a new Workspace in Ganache GUI

+2. Add truffle-config.js file to the project and save the workspace

-1. Go to browser and open metamask extension
+3. Go to browser and open metamask extension

-2. Create a new wallet
+4. Create a new wallet

-3. Go to settings add a local network if not available
+5. Go to settings add a local network if not available

-4. Create a new account in the network using one of the private key obtained from truffle
+6. Create a new account in the network using one of the private key obtained from truffle

 Now we are ready to go!